C4pi2k/C4p1/README.md

 # C4p1-Website README
-My attempt at creating a website.
+My attempt at creating a personal website.

 ## What is it?
 This whole thing is supposed to be my personal website.
 Yet at the same time, I want to gain some experience in creating a website, including the most crutial parts (frontend, backend, database).